Emma Yhnell

-She currently serves as Equal Opportunities & Diversity Representative on the British Neuroscience Association Committee.
+She served as Equal Opportunities & Diversity Representative on the British Neuroscience Association Committee.

 Early life and education

-Yhnell attended Chosen Hill School in Gloucestershire (2001-2009).
-Yhnell then went to Cardiff University for undergraduate study and graduated with a First Class BSc Hons in Biochemistry in 2012.
-She completed her PhD in 2015, which was funded by an MRC studentship, on Behavioural Neuroscience and Huntington's disease.
+Yhnell attended Chosen Hill School in Gloucestershire.
+Yhnell then went to Cardiff University for undergraduate study and graduated with a First Class BSc Hons in Biochemistry.
+She completed her PhD in Behavioural Neuroscience, which was funded by an MRC studentship, on Behavioural Neuroscience and Huntington's disease.